larry801/online_ocr/source/readme.md

 ## Online OCR

-The author of addon have registered account with free API quota and set up a proxy server on www.nvdacn.com to make this addon easier to test at frist.
+The author of addon have registered account with free API quota and set up a proxy server on www.nvdacn.com to make this addon easier to test at first.
 Test quota is limited and may be cancelled by API provider anytime.
 It is highly recommended to register your own key according to guide in each engine.

 Online engines rely on the use and presence of the following services.